Polynomial Lawvere Logic

+Recent developments in theoretical computer science have questioned the relevance of equality in semantics, advocating for more nuanced, quantitative approaches to equivalence.
+For instance, exact equality is often too rigid for probabilistic systems where small changes can disrupt equivalence between processes.
+To address this, researchers started to use metrics to measure differences, thus shifting the focus from strict equivalence to a quantitative comparison.
+This metric-based reasoning has also been applied to areas like privacy, security~\cite{AmorimGHKC17,ReedP10}, and computational resource analysis~\cite{DalLagoG21,LagoG22a}, and symbolic computation~\cite{GavazzoF23}.

+As a result, theories of semantic equality have evolved into quantitative frameworks, focusing on measuring differences rather than asserting equality.
+Notable examples include theories for program analyis~\cite{ArnoldN80,CrubilleL15,CrubilleL17,LagoGY19,LagoG21,LagoG22a}, distances for processes~\cite{Desharnais99b,Desharnais04,Ferns04,Ferns05,BacciBLM19,BacciBLMTB19,BaldanBKK14}, and quantitative equational logics over algebras of terms~\cite{Mardare16,Mardare17,Bacci18,Mardare21,Bacci21,MioSV21,MioSV22,Adamek22,AdamekDV23}.
+The latter, in particular, focuses on providing foundations for quantitative reasoning.
+The basic idea is to replace traditional equations $s = t$ between terms $s,t$ of an algebra with \emph{quantitative equations} of the form $s =_\e t$, expressing that $s$ and $t$ are at most $\e$ apart, for some real $\e \geq 0$.
+Thus, quantitative algebraic theories are used to reason about the \emph{distances} between elements of an algebra.
+However, equational logic is only one of many forms of logic and the question about how extensions of classical logic can be used to provide foundations for such quantitative reasoning remained open.

-Equational logic is, of course, only one of many possible forms of logic, so it is natural to look for corresponding quantitative logics.
-Lawvere's seminal paper~\cite{Lawvere73} advocated the idea that (generalised) metric spaces are categories enriched over the quantale $\rextreals$ of the extended positive reals (taken in reverse order).
-So it is natural to consider \emph{Lawvere} logics where truthvalues are taken from this Lawvere quantale.
-In these settings, $s=_\e t$ becomes a judgement $s=t\vdash\e$, interpreted as the $\rextreals$-inequality ``$s=t$''${}\leq\e$, where $s=t$ is a $\rextreals$-valued equality (Lawvere's generalised metric spaces are just $\rextreals$-valued preorders).
+In his seminal work~\cite{Lawvere73}, Lawvere proposed the idea that generalized metric spaces could be viewed as categories enriched over the quantale $\extreals$, the complete lattice of extended positive reals with the order reversed and sum as tensor.
+This naturally leads to considering logics where truth values are derived from the Lawvere quantale.
+In such a framework, a quantitative equation $s =_\e t$ is expressed as a judgement $\e \vdash s = t$, which corresponds to the inequality $\e \geq {}$``$s = t$''.
+Here, $s = t$ is a predicate valued in $\extreals$ (with Lawvere's generalized metric spaces being simply $\extreals$-valued preorders).